dangt0521/CreditRiskScoringStratio/README.md

 ### MlModel - (Transformation - MlModel):

-> The we execute the model riskscoring-v07 using the previous data as input.
+> This executes the model ***riskscoring-v07*** using the previous data as input.

 ### MlFiltered - (Transformation - Trigger):

-> In here the resulting data after the execution of the model is transformed within a script in order to leave it with the same format that the historic data provided has (for dashboard purposes) and the probability value for the risk calculation is added as well.
+> Here the resulting data after the execution of the model is transformed within a script in order to leave it with the same format that the historic data provided has (for dashboard purposes) and the probability value for the risk calculation is added as well.

 ### RenameColumns - (Transformation - RenameColumns):